jayspeidell/jayspeidell.github.io/_pages/cv.md

 * Led the front-end design, including process flows, UX, UI, and database requirements.
 * Developed and deployed a REST API in Flask.
 * Broke front end components into discrete tasks and assigned to team members with instructions and tutorials to implement in ReactJS.
-* Led my team to develop the most polished and functional prototype since course was created, setting a new standard for future cohorts.

 [Check it out on my projects page!](../portfolio/project08-oduconnect)